 Introductive Haunted Séance Witchcraft

-For a few people at a time, Bizarre Magic is mostly done as close-up magic, but, depending on the routine, the props, and the artist, it may also be performed as a club show or even as a stage act.
-More so than other forms of magic, instead of mimicking performance styles or the performance of standard effects that are popular in commercial magic, the Bizarre Magic culture promotes the artistry of the performer and the development of unique presentation objects.
+For a few people at a time, Bizarre Magic is done as close-up magic, but, depending on the routine, the props, and the artist, it may be performed as a club show or even as a stage act.
+More than other forms of magic, instead of mimicking performance styles or the performance of standard effects that are popular in commercial magic, the Bizarre Magic culture promotes the artistry of the performer and the development of unique presentation objects.

 A History of Mummified Matchbox